 For multi-authored papers, interdisciplinary papers, and other relevant works, the candidate should include a short statement of her/his contributions to the work.
+Distinguish the candidate's role as lead or corresponding author.

 The dossier should provide a persuasive assessment of a candidate's research and creative achievement.
 Achievement and ability should be clearly demonstrated.
 It is important, for example, to identify refereed publications or juried exhibitions and the professional status of a press, journal, performance or exhibition.
 It is important to show the professional quality of a candidate's achievements through such means as qualified peer evaluations, published reviews, external evaluations, grants, awards, or prizes.
+If a candidate reports an H-index, 110, or other metrics, place the number in context for the field, subfield, or specialty.
+A seemingly low score in a subfield may be an indicator of impact that is different from other subfields.